Barbadian Americans: Settlement patterns

-Barbadians are concentrated in East Flatbush, Brooklyn, and surrounding neighborhoods in New York City.
+Barbadians are concentrated in New York City, primarily in Queens and surrounding areas.
+Barbadian immigrants began settling in New York around the year 1900.

+Nearly 57% of Barbadians live in New York and around 9% live in Florida.

+The counties with the largest Barbadian population are Erie County, New York, Monroe County, New York, Westchester County, New York, Rockland County, New York, Kings County, New York, Queens County, New York, Bronx County, New York, Nassau County, New York, Suffolk County, Massachusetts and Broward County, Florida.

 Politics and government

 Eric Holder, the 82nd United States Attorney General, has roots in Barbados.
 His father Eric Himpton Holder, Sr. (1905–1970) was born in St. Joseph, Barbados.
 His mother Miriam's birth occurred in New Jersey to parents who were immigrants from Saint Philip, Barbados.

 The Barbados government also maintains diplomatic and consular representation in a handful of American cities and towns.
 These include an Embassy in Washington, D.C., two Consulates-General in: Miami, New York City; a Permanent Mission to the United Nations in New York City; and is also further supported by a collection of Honorary Consulates in: Atlanta, Boston, Denver, Detroit, Houston, Los Angeles, Louisville, New Orleans, Portland, San Francisco, and Toledo.